 But if you decide to sell your house by owner, there is a catch.
 Your home will not be listed in the MLS.

 That presents a problem for you and your home sale.

 If you don’t have a real estate agent to list on the MLS and market your home, how the heck are you supposed to find interested parties to make offers?
 How are you going to make sure that qualified buyers actually see that your home is for sale?

-While traditional advertising like old school signage and flyers are one way to go, tech-savvy sellers might also look to leverage online marketing on Zillow or social media platforms to get the job done.
+While traditional advertising like old-school signage and flyers are one way to go, tech-savvy sellers might also look to leverage internet real estate marketing on Zillow or social media platforms to get the job done.

 Word of mouth and networking can also be an effective strategy to employ, ranging from simply talking it up with your friends and neighbors, to putting up for sale by owner signs in your front yard.